jessicaquaye/from_seed_to_harvest/README.md

 ## 📄 Citation & Acknowledgments

-If you use this pipeline or dataset in your research, please cite the original Adversarial Nibbler Dataset publication.
+If you use this pipeline or dataset in your research, please cite the original Adversarial Nibbler Dataset publication:

+Quaye, Jessica, Alicia Parrish, Oana Inel, Charvi Rastogi, Hannah Rose Kirk, Minsuk Kahng, Erin Van Liemt et al. "Adversarial nibbler: An open red-teaming method for identifying diverse harms in text-to-image generation." _In Proceedings of the 2024 ACM Conference on Fairness, Accountability, and Transparency_, pp. 388-406.
+2024.